José Mourinho Unhappy With FC Rostov

 “The pitch is not good, maybe not for safety as well, but it is no an excuse, we want to win here and try to play a good game.”

-Rostov manager Ivan Daniliants fired back, saying that Rostov’s field, the Olimp-2 stadium, was not the worst, and that players get injured all the time.
+Rostov manager Ivan Daniliants fired back, saying that Rostov’s field, the Olimp-2 stadium, was not the worst and that players get injured all the time.

-“There were no incidents on this pitch before because we already played against Sparta Prague and the pitch was actually worse.
+“There were no incidents on this pitch before because we already played against Sparta Prague and the pitch was actually worse.”

 “For sure we would like to play on better pitch, like Wembley.
 We understand that even our players can be injured.
 But football is a contact sport and maybe players get injured anyway on best pitches with the best weather conditions.”